 So, for example, the richest 5th of Whites are above 11-times the poverty line, while the poorest 5th of Whites are (on average) just above the poverty line.
 In contrast, the richest 5th of Blacks and Latinos are around 7-times the poverty line, and 40% of both groups are below 1.5-times the poverty line.

 It’s not simply, then, that Blacks and Latinos are disproportionately poor.
-Their poor are also poorer than the poor Whites and their rich are less rich than rich Whites.Lisa Wade, PhD is a professor at Occidental College.
+Their poor are also poorer than the poor Whites and their rich are less rich than rich Whites.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.